Perimenopause Fatigue & Midlife Metabolism

 The Five Fatigue Patterns of Midlife

-The 2–5 PM cliff where your system suddenly hits “no.” Reactive hypoglycemia, cortisol slump from chronic push, sluggish mitochondrial turnover, and circadian phase shift converge here — slow GI motility destabilizes glucose and the bottom drops out.
+Energy that holds until early afternoon, then drops off a cliff.
+You’re not imagining the timing — this is a specific metabolic pattern with a specific mechanism.
+Reactive hypoglycemia, cortisol slump from chronic push, sluggish mitochondrial turnover, and circadian phase shift converge here — slow GI motility destabilizes glucose and the bottom drops out.

 This is metabolic overextension.